pagkly/Zed/Investopedia3/Form W-9 Request for Taxpayer Identification Number (TIN) and Certification.md

 Form W-9: Request for Taxpayer Identification Number (TIN) and Certification
 ## What Is Form W-9: Request for Taxpayer Identification Number (TIN) and Certification?

-A W-9 form is an Internal Revenue Service (IRS) tax form that is used to confirm a person's name, address, and [taxpayer identification number](https://www.investopedia.com/terms/t/taxpayer-identification-number.asp) (TIN) for employment or other income-generating purposes.
-The confirmation can be requested for either an individual defined as a U.S. citizen or a person defined as a [resident alien](https://www.investopedia.com/terms/r/residentalien.asp).
+A W-9 form is an Internal Revenue Service (IRS) tax form that is used to confirm a person's name, address, and [[taxpayer identification number]](https://www.investopedia.com/terms/t/taxpayer-identification-number.asp) (TIN) for employment or other income-generating purposes.
+The confirmation can be requested for either an individual defined as a U.S. citizen or a person defined as a [[resident alien]](https://www.investopedia.com/terms/r/residentalien.asp).

 A W-9 form is also known as a Request for Taxpayer Identification Number and Certification form.